mkralik42/darkly/admin_cookies/Ressources/README.md

 # COOKIES BREACH

 ## VULNERABILITY
-While inspecting the site, we checked the cookies in Storage from Inspect.
-We found this sensitive cookie : "I_am_admin:"68934a3e9455fa72420237eb05902327"
+While inspecting the site, we checked the cookies stored in the browser's storage through the browser's developer tools.
+We found a sensitive cookie with the identifier: "I_am_admin" and the value: "68934a3e9455fa72420237eb05902327".

 ## EXPLOIT
-We decrypted the value associated with the "I am admin".
-Using Crackstation, we translated the value using md5: false.
-We edited the value with “true” hashed with Cyberchef in md5.
-To get the flag, we reloaded the page.
+We decrypted the value associated with the "I_am_admin" cookie.
+Using Crackstation, we decoded the MD5 hash, revealing the plaintext value "false".
+Then, we edited the cookie value to "true" and hashed it using Cyberchef with MD5.
+Finally, to obtain the flag, we reloaded the page.

 ## INFOS
-By editing or manipulating the cookie, the attacker can gain access to the user data stored in the cookie.
-Cookie poisoning attacks are dangerous because they enable attackers to use the data stored inside cookies to gain unauthorized access to users' accounts or to steal their identities.

-In this configuration, we could obtain the admin rights just by editing the cookie section.
-First, we do not advise putting critical information in Cookies.
-We would recommend using a proper session with connection, password and token.
-Moreover use a secure algorithm for hashing, md5 are insecure and very easy to crack.
+The vulnerability comes from insecure storage and handling of session-related cookies, creating an opportunity for attackers to manipulate authentication states and potentially gain unauthorized access to privileged functionalities.
+Editing or manipulating the cookie allows attackers to access user data, posing a risk of unauthorized account access and identity theft through cookie poisoning attacks.

 ## PATCH
-You could encrypt the cookie with an secret key, or use a signed cookie (sign by the server), or even use the "secure" attribute (the cookie will only be send for HTTPS requests).
+To limit the risks associated with insecure handling of session-related cookies, implement the following measures:

+    1. Cookie Encryption:
+        - Encrypt cookies using a secret key.
+        - Implement signed cookies verified by the server.

+    2. Secure Attribute:
+        Utilize the "secure" attribute for cookies, ensuring they are sent only for HTTPS requests.

+    3. Best Practices:
+        - Avoid storing critical information in cookies.
+        - Implement secure sessions with encryption, strong passwords, and tokens.
+        - Use robust hashing algorithms, avoiding insecure methods like MD5.

 ## SOURCES
 https://www.techtarget.com/searchsecurity/definition/cookie-poisoning#:~:text=By%20editing%20or%20manipulating%20the,or%20to%20steal%20their%20identities.